The Steatham logo

 John Thomas Hugill baptism.

-John Thomas Hugill, was born on Tuesday the 21st April 1835, and baptised on Sunday the 5th July 1835, at St Peter's, Earls Heaton, by his father - the incumbent - Joseph Hugill.
+John Thomas Hugill, was born on Tuesday the 21st April 1835, and baptised on Sunday the 5th July 1835, at St Peter's, Earls Heaton, by his father - the incumbent - Rev. Joseph Hugill.

 Here we can see the Joseph Hugill's signature!